YashTushar/Google-Auth-app/README.md

-Google Authentication React App
+**#Google Authentication React App**
 This is a simple React application that allows users to log in using their Google account via Firebase Authentication.

-🚀 Features
+**🚀 Features**

-🔑 Google Sign-In authentication
+🔑 Google Sign-In authentication: Users can log in using their Google account.

-👤 User details displayed after login
+👤 User details displayed after login: After successful login, the user's details (name, email, and profile picture) are displayed.

-🔓 Logout functionality
+🔓 Logout functionality: Users can log out of the application.

-🌍 Hosted on Firebase
+🌍 Hosted on Firebase: The app is hosted on Firebase Hosting for easy deployment and scalability.

 📂 Folder Structure
+Copy
 google-auth-app/
 │── src/
 │   │── pages/